 Willow Structures for the Garden

-Discover the ancient craft of willow weaving creating obelisks, hurdles and willow structures for your garden.
+Discover the ancient craft of willow weaving creating wigwams, trellises and willow structures - one for the crafty garden lovers!

 Why spend money on willow structures for your garden when you can make your own?!
-This is a fun, hands-on course which showcases the joy of working with willow and teaches simple willow weaving techniques of this five thousand year old craft.
+This is a fun, hands-on course which showcases the joy of working with willow and teaches the simple willow weaving techniques of this five thousand year old craft.
 Norah will provide individual guidance as we only have small group sizes.

-You can expect to make obelisks (for climbing plants) and mini hurdles (for garden borders) using Dorset grown willow and hazel.
-Remember, these are large items, so leave plenty of space in your car for the journey home!
+Students can expect to produce two wigwams, a fan-shaped support, heart-shaped support, a trellis and perhaps even a small hurdle.
+Remember, these are large items, so leave plenty of space in your car for the journey home.

 What to bring:

-Why not make it a long Crafty Weekend by booking this course with the Printmaking Workshop (Sat 9 May) and adding a B&B package.
+Why not make it a long crafty weekend by booking this course with Norah’s Willow Weekend Workshop (Fri 21 – Sun 23 Apr) and adding a B&B package.

 A very special day spent with like-minded people.
 The Centre is in a fabulous setting, so peaceful.
 The workroom is ideal, light, bright with enough space to work on projects.
 The lunch was amazing, will certainly be bringing friends to walk the area and have some great food one weekend soon.
 Will certainly keep an eye on the courses available - Sue.